briancornally/stc/tfaz2-pipeline/Deploy.md

 - Run from local as dbpasswd begins as a local system terraform (environment) variable.
 - Sample workspace values: dev|accp|prod. optional as if unspecified will be "default"
 - Possible future developments:
-    - Pipeline random password and stores password in new keyvault
+    - Pipeline creates random password and stores password in new keyvault
 - Commands:

 ```bash